My Girl 2: Awards

 For her performance, Chlumsky won a Young Artist Award for "Best Performance by a Young Actress Starring in a Motion Picture"; Thomson and O'Brien were also nominated for Young Artist Awards for their roles.

 Cancelled sequel

-For several years Still My Girl was proposed as the third motion picture in the My Girl movie franchise and it was in development at Columbia Pictures.
-In his 2003 United Kingdom talk show interview with host Michael Parkinson, Dan Aykroyd stated that Columbia had an interest in getting this off the ground and strong interest in Anna Chlumsky returning to her role as Vada.
+For several years Still My Girl (aka My Girl 3) was proposed as the third motion picture in the My Girl movie franchise and it was in development at Columbia Pictures.
+In his 2003 United Kingdom talk show interview with host Michael Parkinson, Dan Aykroyd stated that Columbia had an interest in "getting this off the ground" and strong interest in Anna Chlumsky returning to her role as Vada.
 In 2009, both Chlumsky and Aykroyd were still attached to the project but as the time passed it was becoming less and less likely that it would ever go into production.
 In April 2012, Chlumsky "put to rest" any rumors that such a film was in development.